 Our whole grain pasta battle

-Of course I used also whole grain spaghetti (didn’t have Fettuccine) instead of plain pasta to give this dish an even higher fiber content.
-If you can get whole grain Fettuccine or broader wholemeal noodles they would help the thick sauce even better sticking on the pasta.
+Of course, I used also whole grain spaghetti (didn't have Fettuccine) instead of plain pasta to give this dish an even higher fiber content.
+If you can get whole grain Fettuccine or broader wholemeal noodles, then the thick sauce could even better stick on the pasta.

-As much as we try to please her with her vegan meals, she knows that she has to please us with our more health-conscious, clean eating approach.
+As much as we try to please her with delicious vegan recipes, she knows that she has to please us with our more health-conscious, clean eating approach.

 - 1 onion

 - 1 tbsp. canola oil or olive oil